🚪

 This includes bottom rails or tracks for sliding doors and other door hardware.

 Low thresholds are accessible and safe for everyone.
-Flush is ideal but aim for 0.5” or less if some height is necessary to keep water out.
+Flush is ideal, but aim for 0.5β or less if some height is necessary to keep water out.

-The size of the landing area outside of each exterior door should be no less than 5×5' (60x60" or 152x152cm).
+The landing area's size outside each exterior door should be no less than 5Γ5' (60x60" or 152x152cm).

 No steps should be required to access any entrance.